 External Testing: Here, company assets are tested that are easily available on the internet, for example, the company’s website, the application itself, emails and domain name servers (DNS).
 The goal is to gain access and extract valuable information.

 Blind Testing: In a blind test, only the name of the targeted enterprise is given to the tester.
 In this way, the professional get a real-time picture of how an actual application’s assault would occur.

 Target Testing: In targeted testing, the tester and the security personnel get united and work together keeping each other aware of their movements.
-This valuable training exercise provides the team real-time feedback that too from hacker’s point of view.
+This valuable training exercise provides the team with real-time feedback that too from the hacker’s point of view.